Types of Test • Eligibility for Testing • When Do I Need a COVID-19 Test? • Positive Test Result

 That's why these tests are only being used in BC for individuals who have COVID-19 symptoms.

 Some First Nations communities have access to another type of rapid test that provides results of similar quality to lab-based tests for people with COVID-19 symptoms.
-Trained health care providers administer these tests using equipment such as GenX, IDNow and others.
+Trained health care providers administer these tests using equipment such as GeneXpert, ID NOW Analyzer and others.
 This equipment is different from the equipment used for the at-home rapid tests.

-People younger than five or older than 55 should get tested by a health care practitioner if that option is available within 24 hours of the onset of symptoms.
+People older than 55 or who are at greater risk of developing severe illness from COVID-19 should get tested by a health care practitioner if that option is available within 24 to 72 hours of the onset of symptoms.
 If that option is not available, use a rapid (at-home) test.

-You should continue to seek care for other medical conditions as needed, even if it's not related to COVID-19.
+You should continue to seek care for other medical conditions as needed, even when they are not related to COVID-19.